 Harbourfront Centre values and is committed to diversity and inclusiveness in our teams, creative communities, programmes and services.
 We invite qualified applicants from all backgrounds to apply.
 Acceptable applications must include a current resume and a cover letter indicating why you wish to join the team, how you would meet the criteria for this position, and your salary expectation.

-To apply, please submit your candidacy to firstname.lastname@example.org by no later than May 29, 2022.
+To apply, please submit your candidacy to firstname.lastname@example.org by no later than rd.
+March 7th, 2023.
 Please quote Senior Technical Coordinator in the subject line of your application.